capsid/capsid-webapp/README.md

 **CaPSID** (Computational Pathogen Sequence IDentification) is a comprehensive open source platform which integrates a high-performance computational pipeline for pathogen sequence identification and characterization in human genomes and transcriptomes together with a scalable results database and a user-friendly web-based software application for managing, querying and visualizing results.

 **Project Leader** Vincent Ferretti
-**Developement Team** Ivan Borozan, Philippe Laflamme, Shane Wilson
+**Development Team** Ivan Borozan, Philippe Laflamme, Shane Wilson

+Downloading and using CaPSID is free, if you use CaPSID or its code in your work please acknowledge CaPSID by referring to its github homepage https://github.com/capsid.
+This is important for us since obtaining grants is one significant way to fund planning and implementation for our project.
+Also if you find CaPSID useful in your research feel free to let us know.

 Getting Started
 ---------------
-You will need a MongoDB database, a Python 2.6+ installation and a Java Web Server.
+You will need a MongoDB database, a Python 2.7 installation and a Java Web Server.
 For more details, read the wiki:

   https://github.com/capsid/capsid/wiki/